NRCan/geo-deep-learning/README.md

   samples_dist: 200                             # Distance (in pixel) between samples
   min_annotated_percent: 10                     # Min % of non background pixels in stored samples.
 Default: 0
   mask_reference: False                         # When True, mask the input image where there is no reference data.
+  scale_data: [0, 1]                            # Min and Max for input data rescaling.
+Default: [0, 1].
+Enter False if no rescaling is desired.

 # Training parameters; used in train_model.py ----------------------